zhangwei03020915/abp/docs/en/tutorials/microservice/part-07.md

 Since the `OrderPlacedEto` class is in the `CloudCrm.OrderingService.Contracts` project, we must add that package's reference to the Catalog service.
 This time, we will use the Import Module feature of ABP Studio (as an alternative to the approach we used in the Adding a Reference to the `CloudCrm.CatalogService.Contracts` Package section of the [previous part](./part-06.md#adding-a-reference-to-the-cloudcrmcatalogservicecontracts-package)).

 Open the ABP Studio UI and stop the applications if they are running.
 Then, open the *Solution Explorer* panel and right-click on the `CloudCrm.CatalogService`.
-Select *Import Module* from the context menu.
+Select *Import Module* from the context menu:

 ![Import Module](images/import-module.png)

-In the opening dialog, find and select the `CloudCrm.OrderingService` module, check the *Install this module* option click the *OK* button.
+In the opening dialog, find and select the `CloudCrm.OrderingService` module, check the *Install this module* option, click the *OK* button:

 ![Import Module Dialog](images/import-module-dialog.png)

 Once you click the OK button, the Ordering service is imported to the Catalog service.
-It opens the *Install Module* dialog.
+It opens the *Install Module* dialog:

 ![Install Module Dialog](images/install-module-dialog.png)

 Here, select the `CloudCrm.OrderingService.Contracts` package on the left side (because we want to add that package reference) and `CloudCrm.CatalogService` package on the middle area (because we want to add the package reference to that project).

-You can check the ABP Studio's *Solution Explorer* panel to see the module and the project reference (dependency).
+You can check the ABP Studio's *Solution Explorer* panel to see the module and the project reference (dependency):

 ![catalog-service-dependency](images/catalog-service-dependency.png)

 ### Handling the `OrderPlacedEto` Event

 Now, it's time to handle the `OrderPlacedEto` event in the Catalog service.
 Open the `CloudCrm.CatalogService` .NET solution in your IDE.
-Create a new `Orders` folder, and add a new class named `OrderEventHandler` inside that folder within the `CloudCrm.CatalogService` project.
+Create a new `Orders` folder, and add a new class named `OrderEventHandler` inside that folder within the `CloudCrm.CatalogService` project:

 ```csharp
 using System;